scionproto/scion/doc/ColibriDesign.rst

     peering-down.
 Up, down, and core are similar to the corresponding regular SCION segments; peering-up and peering-down end or start with a peering link, respectively.
-    All segment reservations have a maximum set of 16 indices.
+    All segment reservations have a maximum set of 16 versions.

 End-to-end (E2E) reservation
     A reservation between two end hosts.
 It is used to send data traffic.
 It